accurateproject/accurate/docs/overview.rst

 1. Overview
 ===========
-Starting as a pure **billing engine**, CGRateS has evolved over the years into a reliable **real-time charging framework** able to accommodate various business cases in a *generic way*.
+Starting as a pure **billing engine**, AccuRate has evolved over the years into a reliable **real-time charging framework** able to accommodate various business cases in a *generic way*.
-Meant to be pluggable into existing billing infrastructure and as non-intrusive as possible, CGRateS passes the decisions about logic flow to system administrators and incorporates as less as possible business logic.
+Meant to be pluggable into existing billing infrastructure and as non-intrusive as possible, AccuRate passes the decisions about logic flow to system administrators and incorporates as less as possible business logic.

 Being an *"engine style"* the project focuses on providing best ratio between **functionality** ( over 15 daemons/services implemented,